-The First Amendment provides two freedoms with respect to religion; the right to be free from government-imposed religion, and the right to practice any religion.
-Although neither of these rights directly relates to private employers they remain subject to state and federal laws that ban religious discrimination in employment.
-These laws seek to protect the right of workers to hold religious beliefs and to keep their religious practices, which may include religious garments or hairstyle, avoidance of certain speech or behavior, or the observance of religious holidays.
+The First Amendment provides two freedoms about religion.
+Those are freedom from government-imposed religion and the right to practice any religion.
+Neither of these rights directly relates to private employers.
+But, they remain subject to state and federal laws that ban religious discrimination in employment.

-The statute that most commonly protects the rights of workers from discrimination on account of their religion is Title VII of the Civil Rights Act of 1964.
-Title VII prohibits private employers from discrimination on the basis of race, color, sex, or national origin in addition to religion.
-State laws also frequently forbid discrimination on account of religion.
-Courts, in interpreting these laws, have recognized various forms of prohibited discrimination.
+The statute that most commonly protects workers' rights from discrimination due to their religion is Title VII of the Civil Rights Act of 1964.
+Title VII bans private employers from discrimination on the basis of race, color, sex, national origin, or religion.
+State laws also frequently forbid religious discrimination.
+Interpreting these laws, courts have recognized various forms of banned discrimination.

-- Disparate Treatment Discrimination - is an overt form of discrimination where workers are treated differently because of their religion.
-A business that is religious in nature may be permitted to require employees to adhere to a specific faith, but courts will closely examine the legitimacy of the requirement.
+- Disparate treatment discrimination — An overt form of discrimination where workers face different treatment because of their religion.
+A religious business may be allowed to require employees to adhere to a specific faith, but courts will closely examine the legitimacy of the requirement.

-- Disparate Impact Discrimination - is a more subtle form of discrimination in which there is no express policy of discrimination, but a policy functions to effectively discriminate against a religion.
-A rule forbidding men from wearing a head covering at work could conflict with a religion, such as the Sikh religion, that requires adherents to cover their head in public.
+- Disparate impact discrimination — A more subtle form of discrimination in which there is no express policy of discrimination, but policy functions to effectively discriminate against a religion.
+A rule forbidding men from wearing a head covering at work could conflict with a religion, such as the Sikh religion, that requires adherents to cover their heads in public.

-- Hostile Work Environment Discrimination - is when the employer maintains or allows a work environment where harassment, abuse, or intimidation of employees of a particular faith takes place.
-A simple disagreement wouldn't typically create a hostile work environment, but severe insults, threats, or continuing words and actions intended to intimidate or harass an employee for their religious faith would.
-Employers are held responsible if they knew, or should have known of the harassment.
+- Hostile work environment discrimination — When the employer maintains or allows a work environment where harassment, abuse, or employee intimidation happens.
+A simple disagreement wouldn't typically create a hostile work environment.
+Severe insults, threats, or continuing words and actions intended to intimidate or harass an employee for their religious faith would.
+Employers are responsible if they knew or should have known of the harassment.